 An industry placement lasts around 45 days (minimum of 315 hours).

 Yes.
 T Levels help you to become work ready, but you can also continue studying with a higher apprenticeship or a degree.

 Yes.
 A T Level Distinction* is worth the same as 3 A Levels at A* and will be recognised by universities.

-All apprentices in their first year get paid a minimum of £4.15 an hour (This rate will rise to £4.30 as of the 1st April 2021), although some employers pay more.
+All apprentices in their first year get paid a minimum of £4.81 an hour (this rate will rise each April), although some employers will pay more.
 After one year, any apprentices who are 19 or over move onto the national minimum wage for their age.
-Apprentices that are 18 or under stay on the £4.15 rate, however employers can choose to pay more than this rate.
-Apprentices also must be paid for any time spent in college.
+Apprentices that are 18 or under stay on the base rate, however employer can choose to pay more than this rate.
+Apprentices are also paid for the time they spend in college.

 This depends on the type of apprenticeship as they are all allocated different levels as a starting point.
 It also depends on your existing qualifications.

 You must be 16 or over to start an apprenticeship.

 Yes, it gives you a valuable qualification which shows you have reached the level of competence required for that particular job role.
 You may then choose to progress to higher level qualifications or apprenticeships.
 A lot of companies use apprenticeships to develop the skills of their existing employees.